IUDataStructuresCourse/course-web-page-fall-2024/LabDeduceProg.md

-# Concatenating List of Lists
+# Concatenating a List of Lists

 Define a function named `concat` that turns a list-of-lists into a list.
 The `concat` function should have the following type.